kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 #### SSR advantages over CSR
 - The initial page load is faster
 - The blank page flicker that happens with CSR also doesn't really happen with SSR (although most people mask this problem with a loading image)
 - SSR is great for SEO.
-Your content is present before you get it, so search engines are able to index it and crawl it efficientl
+Your content is present before you get it, so search engines are able to index it and crawl it efficiently, something that is not so with client-side rendering.
+At least not simply
+- Great for static sites or text-based sites.
+#### SSR cons over CSR
+- Frequent server requests
+	-  Possible Bottlenecking with site that are very interac
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNTM3MDg0OSwtNTMyMDIxODk1LC0xOD
+eyJoaXN0b3J5IjpbMTY3MTkxMjY5OSwtNTMyMDIxODk1LC0xOD
 I2NTc0ODE2LDIwNTM0MTkzNTEsLTQ4MDg1NTk3OCwtOTc5NzM2
 ODgyLDE5OTE5NjMyNTksLTQ1Njc5OTIxOCwtNTU2NjIzNTg3LD
 U4ODQ5MjYxNiwtMjEzMDk5ODIxNywtMTI4MjAyODYwMCwtMTkw